timwuthenow/ibamoe-enablement/docs/guided_exercises/operator/configmaps-deleteapp.md

 # ConfigMaps

 The Operator stores its configuration in a number of *ConfigurationMaps*.
 These ConfigurationMaps can be used to change more advanced configurations that can not be configured in the KieApp YAML.
-In the case the Operator upgrades the version of your RHPAM environment, the Operator is aware that one of the ConfigMaps has changed and will make a backup of it during the upgrade.
+In the case the Operator upgrades the version of your {{ product.short }} environment, the Operator is aware that one of the ConfigMaps has changed and will make a backup of it during the upgrade.

 1. In the OpenShift Console, open **Workloads → Config Maps**. ![](../images/business_automation/operator/operator-lab-config-maps.png){:width="650px"}